okta/okta-oidc-js/packages/okta-react/README.md

 #### `authService.updateAuthState()`

 Triggers a re-evaluation of whether a user is considered authenticated.
-Normally only used to set the initial authorization state, but might be need to be triggered manually for users that pass overrides to `isAuthenticated` to the Security component or to the `Auth` constructor.
+Might be need to be triggered manually for users that pass overrides to `isAuthenticated` to the Security component or to the `Auth` constructor.
 Does NOT perform a login, simply re-evaluates the current authenticated status.
 An 'authStateChange' event is emitted once the re-evaluation is complete.

 #### `authService.on(eventName, callback)`